Ratchanok Intanon: Personal life

-Ratchanok is the daughter of Winutchai Intanon of Yasothon and Kumpan Suvarsara of Roi Et.
+Ratchanok is the daughter of Winatchai Intanon of Yasothon and Khamphan Suwansala of Roi Et.
 She was born in Yasothon Province in the northeast of Thailand, but moved at the age of three months with her parents, who worked at the Banthongyord sweets factory in the Bang Khae District of Bangkok.
 As a child, she would accompany her parents to work.
 Factory owner Kamala Thongkorn, worried that she would be burned by boiling water and hot sugar, allowed her to play at the factory's badminton courts.
 She started playing when she was six years old, and won her first championship at the age of seven.

 Ratchanok used her prize money and endorsement fees to aid her parents and brother.
 Her father opened a food shop with her help.
 "I wanted to be a national player like my older friends and play for the country, because that was the only way I could help my parents to improve our status and leave poverty," she has said.

 Ratchanok trains at the Banthongyord Badminton School.
 Her coach is Patapol Ngernsrisuk, former Olympian and son of Kamala Thongkorn.

 In 2024, she would retire after 2024 Olympics to work fulltime for the Central Police Station as a detective.